 The much-rumored Home screen overhaul is here at last, and many of its broad strokes will be familiar to Android users.
 Apple’s Craig Federighi acknowledged a reality many of us have been dealing with for years: that, while muscle memory might kick in on the first page of apps, every subsequent page becomes more of an unmanageable jumble.

 Android solved this problem from the start with its Apps drawer, a central place for all apps.
 You then place the apps you regularly use on your Home screen.
-Apple is implementing a very similar, though much more attractive approach in iOS 14 in the form of the App Library.
+Apple is implementing a very similar, though much more attractive, approach in iOS 14 in the form of the App Library.

 The App Library serves as your last Home screen and presents all of your apps on one screen, broken out into tiles, like Suggestions, Recently Added, and curated categories.
 The apps are listed alphabetically inside those tiles.
 You can then easily add those apps to your Home screen and eliminate Home screen pages you don’t need.
 I imagine it’ll be common for many users to simply have one or two Home screens of favorite apps, followed by the App Library for everything else.
 It’s a long-overdue improvement on the Home screen and a seeming admission that Google got some things right.

 The Android similarities don’t end there.
 True Home screen widgets are coming to iOS 14, and they can take the place of app icons.
-Widgets still live in the Today view (swipe right on the Home screen) by default, but you can now add to the Home screen in a variety of sizes and shapes.
+Widgets still live in the Today view (swipe right on the Home screen) by default, but you can now add them to the Home screen in a variety of sizes and shapes.
 Apple’s unique touch is a Smart Stack at the top of the screen that lets you swipe through multiple widgets based on context.

 Siri and Translate